gamemann/XDP-Forwarding/README.md

 -B --bport => The port to bind/look for.
 -d --daddr => The destination address.
 -D --dport => The destination port.
--p --protocol => The protocol number to use (17 for UDP, 6 for TCP, and 1 for ICMP).
+-p --protocol => The protocol (either "tcp", "udp", "icmp", or unset for all).
 ```

 This will add a forwarding rule while the XDP program is running.
 As of right now, it does **not** save this rule into the XDP config file.
 However, I will be implementing save functionality before release.

-Additionally, the protocol will accept a string input in the future (before release) such as "udp", "tcp", and "icmp".
-This functionality is not currently implemented, though.

 ### XDP Delete Program
 The `xdpfwd-del` executable which is added to the `$PATH` via `/usr/bin` on install accepts the following arguments: